Explore our data

 Use our visualization tools, download data, access our pipeline on our Public Data page.

 The Treehouse Childhood Cancer Initiative at the UCSC Genomics Institute uses shared data to analyze a child’s tumor against both child and adult patient cancer tumors.
 As part of our research, we have collected data shared from more than 11,000 tumor samples and made it freely available for to researchers everywhere to download and for visualization.
 This gene expression data is available along with patient-privacy protected clinical data, including age, gender, and disease type.

 Data Usage Policy

-If you use our data, please acknowledge the Treehouse Childhood Cancer Initiative at the UC Santa Cruz Genomics Institute” as the data source.
+If you use our data, we only ask that you acknowledge the “Treehouse Childhood Cancer Initiative at the UC Santa Cruz Genomics Institute” as the data source.

 If you use our pipeline, we would appreciate it if you share your tumor data with us, so it can be added to the public database.
 Just email us, and we’ll get in touch to arrange the data transfer.
 Our goal is to benefit researchers and pediatric patients everywhere through increasing public access to data.